 Another factor to be taken into consideration is distance.
 Your home country may be on the other side of the world, making the travel home more expensive, time-consuming and exhausting.

-In order to travel to Australia and New Zealand, you must hold a valid visa.
-In most instances, you may need to obtain a certain type of Temporary Australian visa that will lead to permanent residence.
+In order to travel to Australia, you must hold a valid visa.
+In most instances, you may need to obtain a certain type of temporary Australian visa that will lead to permanent residence.

-If you’re interested in ‘testing the waters’ to gain insight as to whether Australia or New Zealand is a good fit for you, enquiring about a Tourist visa or if you are between the age of 18-30 and dependent on your home country you may be eligible for a Working Holiday visa to Australia.
+If you’re interested in ‘testing the waters’ to gain insight as to whether Australia is a good fit for you, enquiring about a Tourist visa or if you are between the age of 18-30 and dependent on your home country you may be eligible for a Working Holiday visa.

 As countries have different migration laws, it is important to ensure that thorough research is conducted or alternatively, seek advice regarding your eligibility to migrate.